kentdlee/Pages/index.rst

 	* `Data Structures and Algorithms with Python <http://knuth.luther.edu/~leekent/CS2Plus>`_ has support materials for the data structures text.
 	* `Foundations of Programming Languages <http://knuth.luther.edu/~leekent/PL>`_ has support materials for the programming languages text.
 	* `Computer Science Writing Requirement Guidelines <http://knuth.luther.edu/~leekent/stories/luther-cs-writing-requirement.html>`_ provides the requirements for completing CS296 which must be taken in conjunction with one CS course numbered 300 or above.
 	* `The CoCo VM <http://knuth.luther.edu/~leekent/CoCo>`_ is a virtual machine based on Python that also features a Python disasssembler.
+This is the older C++ version.
+The newer version is written in Java and is called `JCoCo <http://github.com/kentdlee/JCoCo>`_.
 	* `The MLComp Project on GitHub <http://github.com/kentdlee/MLComp>`_ is a Standard ML compiler that targets the CoCo VM.
 It includes a compiler implemented in Standard ML and a type inference system for Standard ML which is implemented in Prolog.
 	* `My Publications and Other Projects <publications.html>`_ contains a list of papers I have presented and textbooks I have published along with a description of my current projects.
 You can download many of the papers from this page.
 	* `Sampling CS for Middle and High School Students <http://knuth.luther.edu/~leekent/SamplingCS>`_ contains some teaching materials that are appropriate, and *fun*, for teaching high school and middle school students.